 We have never really found this to be an issue as Sonos speakers all offer excellent sound quality, but there are some who will find this disappointing from the music speaker angle of the Playbase.

 Sonos app platform

 - Can link to other Sonos speakers for multi-room audio

 The Sonos app platform remains the best out there in the multi-room segment, and the company's wireless mesh network technology is excellent for a solid connection.
 We've had no drop-outs or connection issues in our experience.

 The app interface is smooth, with access all compatible streaming apps through the Sonos app, as well as search by artist, track, album, playlist, stations, hosts and podcasts.
-It's a lot easier than going into each service app individually, though there is now limited control through Spotify too, which may be useful if that's your go-to preference.
+It's a lot easier than going into each service app individually, though there is control through Spotify too as well as Tidal, which may be useful if either are your go-to preference.

 Overall, there are plenty of useful features within the Sonos app, including the ability to set alarms on your speakers, or adding a Sub or surround speakers to your Playbase, all of which are easy to implement with step-by-step guidance.
 You can read our Sonos tips and tricks feature for all the options on what you can do with a Sonos system.

 If you've got the cash then the Playbase is a have-your-cake-and-eat-it kind of speaker.
 It's great for music, radically enhances TV audio, blows away the Playbar's more dated design, and is the perfect addition to Sonos's full around-the-home audio package.
 The Playbase might be late to the soundbase party, but it's what the party has been waiting for.